n1299cb/Impulcifer-Atmos/docs/ARCHITECTURE.md

 - Move layout selection helpers (`generate_layout.py`) under a dedicated ViewModel to further decouple the GUI from command line utilities.
 - Provide additional unit tests for `ProcessingViewModel` and `RecordingViewModel` to ensure command arguments are built correctly.
 - Keep GUI modules focused on presentation by placing any new processing steps in a ViewModel or domain script.
+- All processing modules should be properly separated and according to MVVM and isolated from the view/GUI section.

 This document acts as a reference for contributors aiming to keep the MVVM separation intact.